atlantyz/ufos/README.md

 ## Summary

-The created webpage has advantages, as it is user-friendly and simple.
-In the future, the webpage could use more styling and pictures of the reported events should be available.
+The UFO sightings webpage is a great start to what could be an incredible UFO sighting resource, because it is user-friendly and informative.
+One drawback of this design is that it currently does not include pictures of the UFO sighting.
+I think that would be cool to be able to see any available pictures of the reported UFO sighting!